LukasZahradnik/PyNeuraLogic/examples/quickstart_tutorial.md

 **Output (simplified):**

 ```
+triangle(X) :- edge(X, Y), edge(Y, Z), edge(Z, X).
+{2, 1} predict(X) :- triangle(X).
 {4, 1} h1(X) :- {4, 1} node_feature(Y), {1} edge(Y, X).
 {4} h1 :- {4}... .
 {2, 4} predict(X) :- {2, 4} h1(Y), {1} edge(Y, X).
 {2} predict :- {2}... .
 ```

-Each `GCNConv` expands into two kinds of rules:
+The first two rules are our hand-crafted triangle logic — a pattern-matching rule and a learned weight mapping it into the prediction space.
+The remaining rules are the GCN expansion.
+Each `GCNConv` generates two kinds of rules:
 - **A parameterized rule** with learnable weight matrices (message passing)
 - **A metadata rule** defining activation and aggregation per predicate